Githelp-support/githelp/README.md

 ## What We Offer

 ### For open source projects
-- **Support put in system:** Easily schedule, receive payments, and gather reviews for your open source project.
+- **Support Put in System:** Easily schedule, receive payments, and gather reviews for your open source project.
 - **Community Focus:** We believe in the growth of open source.
 Earn a kickback for the support performed with your repo.
 Encourage your repo members to join the platform and get compensated for their support efforts.
 - **Monthly Support Statistics:** Gain insights into user interactions with your service.
 Concentrate your